argilla-io/awesome-argilla-datasets/sharegpt/README.md

 - Harmfull: Hateful, harassing or violent content such as discrimination, self-harm or bullying.
 - Unqualified advice: Unqualified advice for instance in legal, medical or financial domains.

+## Dataset Creation

+### The base

+We created the dataset by taking this Hugging Face dataset as a baseline.
+We chose to use a non-filtered dataset as a baseline to ensure it has a decent coverage on intents, toxicity and classification.
+Additionally, we use [the langdetect package](https://github.com/fedelopez77/langdetect) as a way to filter out non-English data because we want to focus on classification dataset for the English language.

+### Enhanchement for quicker annotation

+We chose to inlude some shorcuts for quicker annotation:

+- LLama2 for rating suggestion: [Llama2 License](https://ai.meta.com/llama/license/) and has a nice [C++ integraiton for Python](https://github.com/abetlen/llama-cpp-python).
+- Llama2 for intent suggestions: [Llama2 License](https://ai.meta.com/llama/license/) and it was trained on the intents we want to classify.
+- Mistral for toxicity suggestions: [Mistral License](https://mistral.ai/news/announcing-mistral-7b/) and it was trained on the [toxicity we want to classify](https://docs.mistral.ai/usage/guardrailing).
+- [Text-descriptives](https://github.com/HLasse/TextDescriptives) for [metadata filters and sorting](https://docs.argilla.io/en/latest/practical_guides/create_dataset.html#define-metadata): provide some cheap and basic text metrics to filter and sort the dataset.